HEP-PBSP/SIMUnet/sphinx/source/tutorials/simu_fit.rst

    standard behaviour of ``postfit`` can be modified by using various flags.
    More information can be found at `Processing a fit <postfit>`_.

-It is possible to run more than one replica in one single run of ``n3fit`` by using the ``--replica_range`` option.
-Running ``n3fit`` in this way increases the memory usage as all replicas need to be stored in memory but decreases disk load as the reading of the datasets and fktables is only done once for all replicas.

-If you are planning to perform a hyperparameter scan just perform exactly the same steps by adding the ``--hyperopt number_of_trials`` argument to ``n3fit``, where ``number_of_trials`` is the maximum allowed value of trials required by the fit.
-Usually when running hyperparameter scan we switch-off the MC replica generation so different replicas will correspond to different initial points for the scan, this approach provides faster results.
-We provide the ``vp-hyperoptplot`` script to analyse the output of the hyperparameter scan.

 Output of the fit
 -----------------
 Every time a replica is finalized, the output is saved to the `runcard/nnfit/replica_$replica`_